DICE-UNC/jargon/README.md

 ###  enhancements to transfer operations for add'l checking and path handling. #31

 For put/get to a directory, do a permission check and create any necessary subdirs as specified

+###  SSL cert check bypass option #155

+Added a jargon.properties setting to turn off SSL cert chain checking by using a custom 'trust all' trust manager.
+This is suitable for testing, not for production.
+Also, IRODSSession now supports a setter method to inject a custom X509TrustManager class.

+###  TLS v1 being used in SSL pam auth #154

+Fixes for SSL protocol selection to address some SSL/PAM handshake issues.
+In addition, JDK1.8 is favored on most platforms to support later versions of TLS.

 ### Misc